PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_nar.md

 * NOAH: Just curious... how many positive autoregulation loops are there in our network?

-* We also need a note at end of chapter about the fact that the cell is growing so that in more robust models the concentration is constantly decreasing as a result of the cell growing since it needs to double its volume every cell cycle.

 * (Cite Alon book at some point -- when motifs are introduced?
 The introduction?)